To be updated

 - IELTS Academic (International English Language Testing System): Scores in the Academic test with an average of 6.5, with no individual scores below 5.5.
 Even if you have the minimum score required in the different sections, you will not be eligible if the required total score is not achieved.
 Note that the IELTS General Test score is not accepted.
 For more information see http://www.ielts.org/.

 - TOEFL (Test of English as a Foreign Language): Total scores of at least 575 points in the paper-based test (PBT), or 92 in the Internet-based test (iBT).
 The Test of Written English (TWE) is required for those taking the paper-based TOEFL test.
 A score of at least 22 is required in writing.

 In addition to this it is recommended that applicants from China and East Asia, unless they take the iBT test, take the TSE (Test of Spoken English) if they have not studied in one of the following countries: Australia, Canada, Great Britain, Ireland, New Zealand or USA.
 The required score in the TSE is 45.

 The TOEFL reporting code for Åbo Akademi University is 9880.
-The results are valid for two years.
 For more information see http://www.ets.org/toefl/.

 - PTE Academic (Pearson’s test of English): Total score of at least 62 points.
 Once you receive your test score send it to Åbo Akademi University from your PTE account.
 Choose Finland as the “Country” and Åbo as the “City”, then select the university you want to send your results to and confirm your order.
 After this, ÅAU should have access to your test results within 48 hours.
 Be advised that online language test results will only be accepted from the test organiser.
-The results are valid for two years.
-For more information, please see www.pearsonpte.com.
+For more information see www.pearsonpte.com.